terminusdb/terminuscms-docs/reference-guides/tdb-react-table.md

 ```
 [advancedSearchMatchType code](....)

-**you can use the follow method to format the advancedSearch fields**
+**You can use the following method to format the advanced search fields**

 ```javascript
 import {advancedSearchMatchType} from  "@terminusdb/terminusdb-react-table/advancedSearchUtils"